-Patients may access behavioral health services as needed:
+Patients may access behavioral health services as needed.

-- Patients may self-refer to any in-network behavioral health provider for initial assessment and evaluation, and ongoing outpatient treatment. - Patients may access their PCP and discuss their behavioral health care needs or concerns and receive treatment that is within their PCP's scope of practice.
-They may request a referral to a behavioral health practitioner.
-Referrals however, are not required to receive most in-network behavioral health or substance abuse treatment services. - Patients and providers can call the Participating Plan's Behavioral Health Patient Service to receive orientation on how to access behavioral health services, provider information, and prior authorizations.
-(See Quick Reference Guide for phone numbers in the Appendix.)
+- Patients may self-refer to any network-participating behavioral health provider for initial assessment and evaluation, and ongoing outpatient treatment. - Patients may access their PCP to discuss their behavioral health care needs or concerns, receive treatment that is within their PCP's scope of practice, and request a referral to a behavioral health practitioner.
+Referrals, however, are not required to receive most network-participating behavioral health or substance use disorder services.

+• Patients and providers can call Cigna Medicare Advantage Behavioral Health to receive orientation on how to access behavioral health services, provider information, and prior authorizations at 866.780.8546.